zeroasiccorp/umi/umi/formal/README.md

 # Formal property proofs

-Machine-checked proofs of UMI spec properties against the RTL in this repo, run with [SymbiYosys](https://symbiyosys.readthedocs.io) (yosys + SMT solvers).
+Machine-checked proofs of UMI spec properties against the RTL in this repo, run with [SymbiYosys](https://symbiyosys.readthedocs.io) (yosys + solvers) through siliconcompiler's `PropertyCheckFlow`.

-Each proof is two files — no generators, no copied RTL:
+Each proof is one file -- no generators, no copied RTL, no job file:

     <layer>/fv_<name>.sv     harness: instantiates the shipped RTL,
                              constrains inputs, states the properties
-    <layer>/fv_<name>.sby    the sby job, one task per question

-`[files]` paths reference the RTL in place.
-Shared property modules (the checkers) are normal blocks under `umi/sumi/`, e.g. `umi/sumi/umi_checker/`.
-The `fv_*_<task>/` directories sby creates are build products: gitignored, never committed.

-A block that instantiates lambdalib has **no `.sby`** — lambdalib resolves out of site-packages, and a committed job file cannot name that path portably.
-Those proofs are harness-only and run through the SiliconCompiler lane, which assembles sources from the block's own `Design` dependency graph.
-`fv_umi_mux`, `fv_umi_mux2` and `fv_umi_crossbar` are of that kind.
+The sby job is generated from the repo's own `Design` filesets: the harness on top, the DUT and the shared property modules pulled in as depfilesets.
+Include dirs, defines and top-level parameters ride in from those `Design` objects, and the RTL is read in place.
+The checkers are normal blocks under `umi/sumi/`, e.g. `umi/sumi/umi_checker/`.
+A block that instantiates lambdalib needs no special handling: site-packages paths are resolved at run time rather than written down anywhere.

+One row per question, named `<family>:<task>` -- `codec:prove`,
+`buffer:identity`, `txn:fault_orphan`.
+The rows are the matrix in `tests/sumi/test_formal_sc.py`.

-**Each harness header documents its own properties, scope and fault table.**
+Each harness header documents its own properties, scope, rows and fault table.
 This file is the index; the detail lives next to the code.

 ## Run

-    # .sby lane -- every task, full solver matrix
-    pytest -m formal tests/sumi/test_formal.py

-    # SiliconCompiler lane -- same proofs as PropertyCheckFlow runs, with
-    # the sby jobs generated from the repo's own Design filesets
     pytest -m formal tests/sumi/test_formal_sc.py

-    # one task by hand
+    # one row
+    pytest -m formal tests/sumi/test_formal_sc.py -k 'buffer:identity'

+To debug a proof under sby or yosys directly, run its row once with a pinned build directory and reuse the job file it generated:

+    pytest -m formal tests/sumi/test_formal_sc.py -k 'buffer:identity' \
+           --basetemp=/tmp/formal
-    cd umi/formal/sumi && sby -f fv_umi_codec.sby prove
+    sby -f /tmp/formal/*/fv_umi_buffer/job0/prove/0/sby/fv_umi_buffer.sby

+Without `--basetemp` the job goes to a pytest temporary directory.
+The file names every source by absolute path and emits no `[files]` section, so it reruns exactly what the lane ran, and its `[script]` block pasted into `yosys` elaborates the same design.

-CI runs both in the "Formal CI" job (`.github/workflows/ci.yml`) inside `ghcr.io/siliconcompiler/sc_tools:latest`.
-It runs **serially** -- sby keeps a per-proof status database that concurrent tasks of the same proof corrupt, so this lane deliberately omits `-n`.
-The full set takes a few minutes.
+CI runs the lane in the "Formal CI" job (`.github/workflows/ci.yml`) inside `ghcr.io/siliconcompiler/sc_tools:latest`.
+The full set takes a couple of minutes.

+### Reading a counterexample

+The step sby names is one clock edge ahead of the VCD row that carries the violating values.
+A `bmc` run that prints

+    Checking assertions in step 5..
+    BMC failed!
+    Assert failed in fv_umi_buffer.chk_out: RULE2_valid_hold

+has its evidence at `smt_step` **4** of `engine_0/trace.vcd`: that is the row where the rule's enable is high and its condition is false, and in that trace step 5 does not violate the rule at all.
+Every assertion here is an immediate assertion inside `always @(posedge clk)`, so it is judged on the values the edge samples, and the trace numbers the state the edge produces.
+Open the row before the one the log names, or the waveform will not show the bug.

 ## Tools

-`sby`, `yosys`, `boolector` on PATH -- easiest via the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/releases):
+`sby`, `yosys`, `yosys-abc` and `boolector` on PATH -- easiest via the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/releases):

     source <extracted>/oss-cad-suite/environment

-Plus the repo's python env for the pytest lanes (the test-tree conftests import switchboard/cocotb, so collection fails without it):
+Plus the repo's python env (the test-tree conftests import switchboard/cocotb, so collection fails without it):

     python3 -m venv .venv && source .venv/bin/activate && pip install -e .[test]

 You need **both**: the python env alone collects the tests but every one of them skips.
 If the whole lane reports `skipped`, `sby` is not on PATH.

-The SiliconCompiler lane needs the same tools -- it generates sby jobs from the Design filesets, it does not bundle a solver.
+The lane generates sby jobs from the Design filesets; it does not bundle a solver.

 ## Engines

-Every result here is gated on boolector: it is the engine siliconcompiler's sby task offers in the released 0.38.x versions, and the only solver in the CI container.

-`z3` and `bitwuzla` add independent-solver corroboration on the `.sby` lane only (`prove_z3`, `prove_bw`, `prove_deep_bw`).
-Those rows skip wherever the binary is absent -- notably in CI -- so install them locally if you want the cross-check.
-The SiliconCompiler lane cannot use them: its sby task offers boolector alone, because yosys' smtbmc drives solvers through the legacy `--smt2` interface that current bitwuzla releases dropped.
+One SMT engine, `boolector`, answers every row but three.
+The lane pins it explicitly rather than inheriting the sby task's default, so a change upstream cannot quietly move which solver these results rest on -- newer siliconcompiler releases default that task to bitwuzla, boolector's maintained successor, which the CI tool image is too old to carry.
+Once the image ships it, the pin is a one-line change.

+The three exceptions are `buffer:identity`, `buffer:identity_bypass` and `buffer:fault_swap_pdr`, which run `abc pdr`.
+That is not a preference: k-induction cannot close payload identity at all -- see the scope note below -- and no SMT engine changes that. sby's name for that engine is outside the sby task's engine enum, so the lane subclasses the prove task and rewrites the generated job file's `[engines]` section.

+Those rows also run with `aigsmt none`. abc reports a counterexample as an AIGER output index rather than a named assertion; sby can translate it back by replaying the witness through a second SMT solver, but that step needs a solver beyond the four above and aborts on these harnesses with a witness signal mismatch, which turns a real FAIL into a tool ERROR.
+With it off the engine's own verdict is what sby reports, which is why `buffer:fault_swap_pdr` pins a verdict and not a label -- `buffer:fault_swap` injects the same corruption under `bmc` and pins the label there.

+There is no independent-solver corroboration here: every SMT result is gated on boolector alone.
+Standing in its place is the fault matrix -- 54 rows that each inject a bug and must each still produce a counterexample, which a solver quietly answering "proved" to everything would not deliver.
+To re-check one result against another solver, run its row, edit the `[engines]` line of the job file it generated, and rerun that file by hand.

 ## Conventions

-* `fault_*` tasks inject a bug and **must FAIL**; every other task must PASS.
+* `fault_*` rows inject a bug and **must FAIL**; every other row must PASS.
-  The pytest lane enforces both directions -- a fault task that passes is reported as the error it is.
+  The lane enforces both directions -- a fault row that passes is reported as the error it is, and a fault row that ERRORs rather than producing a counterexample stays red too.
-* `prove` tasks are **unbounded**, not a bounded search.
-Nearly all close by k-induction on boolector; `fv_umi_buffer`'s `identity` pair runs `abc pdr`, which is equally unbounded but derives its own invariant instead of being handed one at the ports. `bmc` tasks are bounded, and are used where a proof would otherwise rest on DUT-internal state; the harness header says why in each case.
+* `prove` rows are **unbounded**, not a bounded search.
+Nearly all close by k-induction; `fv_umi_buffer`'s `identity` pair runs `abc pdr`, which is equally unbounded but derives its own invariant instead of being handed one at the ports. `bmc` rows are bounded, and are used where a proof would otherwise rest on DUT-internal state; the harness header says why in each case.
 * Every `cover` witness must be REACHED, or the environment is over-constrained.
+* **A `cover` row says nothing about the assertions in the same harness.** sby's cover mode does not evaluate them, so a cover row passes in configurations where the harness's own rules are false. `demux:hazard` is one: it drops the onehot-select assumption to witness the fork hazards, and under that environment `a_dx_fork_one` is genuinely violated -- run the same configuration in `bmc` mode and it fails on that label.
+The row is still doing its job, but read it as "these behaviours are reachable", never as "this configuration is legal".
 * A fault may falsify several related rules at once, and which label the solver reports can vary.
-Each `.sby` names the intended label per fault task.
+Each harness header names the intended label per fault row.
 * Rule identifiers are stable names, not a contiguous sequence.
 A gap in the numbering means a candidate rule was considered and not adopted; every identifier that appears is defined by the checker that implements it.